 The University shall obtain the proper written consent of a student before disclosing their student records, or personally identifiable information contained therein, to a party other than the student or party whom created the record, except as otherwise allowed by law and this policy.

-Emporia State designates the following items as directory information: a student’s name, a student’s address(es), a student’s phone number(s), a student’s e-mail address(es), a student’s major field(s) of study, a student’s classification (freshman, sophomore), a student’s enrollment status (full-time, part-time, undergraduate, graduate), a student’s dates of attendance, a student’s past and present participation in officially recognized activities and sports, including the weight and height of members of athletic teams, a student’s degree(s) conferred and date(s) conferred, and a student’s award(s), honor(s), and scholarship(s) received.
-Directory information shall not include a student’s Social Security Number or the student’s Student Identification Number.
+ESU designates the following items as directory information: a student’s name, a student’s address(es), a student’s phone number(s), a student’s e-mail address(es), a student’s major field(s) of study, a student’s classification (freshman, sophomore), a student’s enrollment status (full-time, part-time, undergraduate, graduate), a student’s dates of attendance, a student’s past and present participation in officially recognized activities and sports, including the weight and height of members of athletic teams, a student’s degree(s) conferred and date(s) conferred, a student’s award(s), honor(s), and scholarship(s) received, photograph, and the most recent educational agency or institution attended.
+Directory information can include a student ID number only when the ID alone cannot be used to gain access to educational records.
+Directory information shall not include a students Social Security Number.
 Directory information may be released without the student’s consent; however, eligible students may request that directory information not be made public.
 The student’s notice to withhold directory information must be made to the Office of Registration and is good for 1 academic year.

 Emporia State University also releases records and information without the written consent of an eligible student to: